ChodipalliSatish/terraform/GKE-Example1/Readme.md

-# Installing K8's in Google Cloud using Terraform and Githu Actions
+# Installing K8's in Google Cloud using Terraform and GitHub Actions

 **Step -1**